But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

 - Step #2: Plug your headline into the search box (in double quotes for an exact match).

 - Step #3: Check the results.
 If there are no results, there is no competition and a huge opportunity to rank well in the SERPs.

-Follow the processes outlined here and you will always have ideas for evergreen list posts.
+Follow the processes outlined here, and you will always have evergreen list blog article ideas.

 Other methods to try to create timeless posts that consistently generate organic traffic include:

 - Brainstorming – What problems have you been struggling with for a long time?

 - Hang out & listen – Search for relevant forums and discussion boards (Type “your niche + forums” into the search box).
 Register, read the threads, and look out for issues that keep popping up.
 Write down your findings.